-All five species of owl now reside on the land, alongside free roaming deer, long horn cattle, Exmoor ponies and pigs.
+The first White Stork chicks to be born in the UK for centuries hatched at Knepp Wildland this summer (2020).
+All five species of owl also reside on the land, alongside free roaming deer, long horn cattle, Exmoor ponies and pigs.
 The family pioneer the ability of these free roaming, native grazing animals as key drivers of habitat creation.
 Nowadays you can visit Knepp and stay in one of their Shepheard’s huts or on their campsite.
 They offer wildlife safaris and host nature conservation courses.
 They are apart growing industry in the UK for wildlife tourism.

 The book is a sliver of hope in what can otherwise feel like an increasingly dystopian world, without space for nature.
 Just imagine a UK where rewilded land linked together by corridors of green space stretched across the entire country.
 A UK where ancient woodlands were prioritised and protected.
 Imagine the impact this would have on maintaining, even restoring biodiversity and protecting wildlife for future generations, let alone it’s benefits to help combat climate change.